PHYSICAL · BODY

 How does this calculator use the data?

 For women, the WHR percentile is calculated using the NHANES population median of approximately 0.83 with a standard deviation of 0.09.
 A lower WHR corresponds to a higher percentile in the context of Singh's attractiveness research benchmark, but this calculator frames all results as neutral population data, not judgments of attractiveness or health.
 For men, the SWR is the primary output, with WHR reported as a secondary WHO health indicator.
+Average WHR and body proportion data for US adults are compiled on the body statistics page.

 Advertisement